Cyber Security Body of Knowledge (CyBOK) Training Course

 14 HoursDescription

-The Java language and Runtime Environment (JRE) were designed to mitigate the most common security vulnerabilities found in other languages, such as C/C++.
-However, software developers and architects should not only be proficient in using the various security features of the Java environment (positive security), but they should also be aware of the numerous vulnerabilities that still pose risks for Java development (negative security).
+Both the Java programming language and the Java Runtime Environment (JRE) were designed to eliminate the most problematic common security vulnerabilities found in other languages, such as C and C++.
+However, software developers and architects must do more than simply learn how to leverage the positive security features of the Java environment; they must also remain vigilant regarding the numerous vulnerabilities that continue to impact Java development (negative security).

-The course also examines and explains the most frequent and severe programming flaws in the Java language and platform, covering both typical bugs made by Java programmers and issues specific to the language and environment.
-Each vulnerability and relevant attack is demonstrated through straightforward exercises, followed by recommended coding guidelines and mitigation techniques.
+The curriculum also examines and explains the most frequent and severe programming flaws inherent to the Java language and platform, addressing both typical errors made by Java programmers and issues specific to the language and its environment.
+All vulnerabilities and relevant attack vectors are illustrated through accessible exercises, followed by recommended coding guidelines and potential mitigation strategies.

 Participants attending this course will